menu icon

 Blueberry slab pie is absolutely delicious.
 It’s sturdy enough to pick up a slice with your hands, although I prefer eating it with a fork.
 Slab pie is easier to serve than a regular pie and stays fresh for up to three days, so it makes great leftovers.
 Slab pie is the ultimate comfort dessert.

+• Serves a crowd.
+One slab pie will serve 18-24 people.
 I make my slab pies in a 10×15″ jelly roll pan.
 This is a great all-around size.
-It’s smaller than the half-sheet baking pans that I typically use for baking, but easier to work with when rolling out the dough.
+It's smaller than the half-sheet baking pans that I typically use, but easier to work with when rolling out the dough.
 You can turn any pie recipe into a slab pie by doubling your favorite two-crust pie crust recipe and making about 1 ½ batches of pie filling.
-Make sure to follow my tips and tricks for achieving a perfectly baked crust (top and bottom).
+Make sure to follow my tips and tricks for achieving a perfectly baked crust (top and bottom)---very important!

-Stays fresh for several days: Mine have been kept for at least 3 days, making this a great dessert to make the night before you need it.
+• Stays fresh for several days: Mine have been kept for at least 3 days, making this a great dessert to make the night before you need it.

-slice of blueberry crumb slab pie with scoop of vanilla ice cream
+Slice of blueberry crumb slab pie with scoop of vanilla ice cream.

-TIPS FOR BAKING SLAB PIE CRUST
+🥧 5 TIPS FOR BAKING SLAB PIES

-Fruit pies, if not baked properly, can end up with an underbaked bottom crust or one that goes soggy after a few hours—don’t ask me how I know.
+Fruit pies, if not properly baked, can end up with an underbaked bottom crust or one that goes soggy after a few hours.
 This is because fruit fillings break down during baking and leak juice.
 Having a properly thickened filling (using flour) and making sure your crust is baked properly is key.
 This is especially important with slab pie because it has a large surface area.
-Here are 5 tips for perfectly baked pie crust:

 tablespoon of crust dust